yarohtar/cam-maths-notes-obsidian/Notes/Numerical Methods for Diffusion Equation.md

 \frac{du_{m}}{dt} =\frac{1}{h^{2}}(u_{m-1}-2u_{m}+u_{m+1})
 $$
-Now we can use the [[Euler method]] method to solve this, but we can also use the [[Reverse-Euler Method]] and have enhanced stability.
+Now we can use the [[Euler method]] method to solve this, (which yields a full discretization) but we can also use the [[Reverse-Euler Method]] and have enhanced stability.

 Note that for [[Reverse-Euler Method]], we would need to solve the linear system of equations that arises from the implicit method.